-The County's two proprietary funds include the Integrated Solid Waste and Recycling Fund (ISWR Fund) and the recently dissolved TCBC.
-The ISWR Fund accounts for the county-wide solid waste disposal and recycling operations and the TCBC accounted for its leasing activities as described in the blended component units section above.
+The County's only proprietary fund consists of the Integrated Solid Waste and Recycling Fund (ISWR Fund).
+The ISWR Fund accounts for the county-wide solid waste disposal and recycling operations.

 Fiduciary Funds

 The County's fiduciary funds are not included in the government-wide financial statements and consist of one agency fund.
 Agency funds account for assets held in a purely custodial capacity.
 Given that agency funds are custodial in nature (i.e., assets equal liabilities); they do not involve the measurement of results of operations.
 The County has one agency fund; the Treasurer's Tax Fund.
 This fund is used to receive and distribute taxes and fees collected on behalf of other funds of the County and on behalf of other governmental units.